-Hotspot Shield has some of the fastest speeds on the market, is really good for streaming, easy to use, and has good security features.
-Hotspot Shield has a big server network (1,800+ servers in 80+ countries), allowing users all over the world to easily find nearby servers to get the fastest internet connection speeds — I had blazing-fast speeds on virtually every server I tested!
+Hotspot Shield is very fast, good for streaming, easy to use, and secure.
+Hotspot Shield has a big server network (3,200+ servers in 80+ countries), allowing users all over the world to easily find nearby servers to get the fastest internet connection speeds — I had blazing-fast speeds on virtually every server I tested!
 Plus, in my tests, Hotspot Shield worked with all of the popular streaming sites like Netflix, Amazon Prime, and Disney+.

-Besides industry-standard VPN security features like AES-256 bit encryption, a no-logs policy, and a kill switch, Hotspot Shield also has:
+Besides industry-standard VPN security features, Hotspot Shield also has:

 - P2P support.

 - Perfect forward secrecy.

 I like Hotspot Shield, but it has a few issues — for example, IPv6 and WebRTC leak protection only work on Windows, it’s not reliable for bypassing internet firewalls in restrictive countries like China, and oddly, its quick-connect feature only connects you to US servers (leaving non-US users having to manually connect to a local server).
 Plus, its 1-year deal is on the pricey side.

 Hotspot Shield has a free plan and 1-month, 1-year, and 3-year paid plans, and backs all of the premium plans with a lengthy 45-day money-back guarantee.